 Small electronics and digital cameras are on sale in September.
 There might be some discounts on TVs, but there will be better deals later this year.
 Large appliances may have some deals starting in September, too.
 When the new iPhone comes out on Sept.
 18, so old models may go on sale around that time.
 There will still be some back-to-school sales on laptops and computers.
 Check for student discounts.

 Dorm supplies, such as bedding, storage containers, small refrigerators, lamps, bookshelves and folding chairs should be on sale, too.
 Air conditioners and fans start going on sale, too, as the weather cools down.
 If you find battery powered fans on sale, those are terrific to have on hand during warm weather power outages.

-Party supplies will go on sale after Labor Day, which will give you the opportunity to stock up on paper plates, cups and silverware.
+Party supplies will go on sale after Labor Day, which will give you the opportunity to stock up on paper plates, cups, and silverware.
 Think of future holiday and birthday parties.
 School and office supplies are also still on sale for a while in September.
 If you have young kids, think of future crafts you might do together.
 I often stock up on craft items for snow days or a potential Shelter-In-Place scenario.
-It can also help to have something for young kids to do in bug out bags and emergency shelters.
+It can also help to have something for young kids to do in a bug out bags and emergency shelters.

 Stay on the 52 Weeks Savings Plan with these outdoor deals

 After Labor Day, you can find some deals on charcoal and lighter fluid, which can be ideal to stock up on for an alternate cooking method.
 Outdoor furniture, gas grills, lawn mowers and snow blowers are on sale this month.
 Bikes are on sale, which can be great to have for each family member in case you need to bug out without a vehicle.
 Watch for small bike trailers, too.